-ISO/IEC 27005:2011 provides guidelines for information security risk management.
-It supports the general concepts specified in ISO/IEC 27001.
-ISO/IEC 27005:2011 is designed to assist the satisfactory implementation of information security based on a risk management approach.
+ISO/IEC 27005:2011 is part of the ISO27000 series of standards, and provides guidelines for information security risk management.
+It supports the general concepts specified in ISO/IEC 27001 and is designed to assist the implementation of information security based on a risk management approach.

 What's new in ISO27005?

-"The new ISO/IEC 27005:20011 is a much better standard than was the 2008 version.
-First, it is a better written, more coherent standard.
-Second, it is aligned with the risk management standard ISO 31000, which makes it easier to integrate enterprise risk management approaches with information security risk management.
-Third, it provides good, practical guidance on carrying out the risk assessment required by ISO 27001, together with clear guidance on risk scales.
+"The new ISO/IEC 27005:2011 is a much better standard than was the 2008 version.
+First, it is a better-written, more coherent standard.
+Second, it is aligned with the risk management standard ISO31000, which makes it easier to integrate enterprise risk management approaches with information security risk management.
+Third, it provides good, practical guidance on carrying out the risk assessment required by ISO27001, together with clear guidance on risk scales.
 Fourth, it has good guidance on threats, vulnerabilities, likelihoods and impacts."

 - Alan Calder, CEO, IT Governance Ltd